umarhassan-mitodl/12.091-january-iap-2007/content/pages/readings.md

 Lopez, F. O., and A. C. Canoba.
 "Passive Method for the Determination of the Equilibrium Factor Between {{< sup "222" >}} Rn Gas and its Short Period Progeny." ._Journal of Radioanal and Nucl Chem_ 258, no. 2 (November 2003): 269-74.

 Nielson, K. K., R. B. Holt, and V. C. Rogers.
 "Site-specific Characterization of Soil Radon Potentials." _Project Summary_.
-Cincinnati, OH: United States Environmental Protection Agency, Research and Development, National Risk Management Research Laboratory, 1996. \[Electronic resource\] ({{% resource_link "4c2930c2-1906-4afc-ac57-6bdd2c7496e9" "PDF" %}}){{< sup "#" >}}
+Cincinnati, OH: United States Environmental Protection Agency, Research and Development, National Risk Management Research Laboratory, 1996. \[Electronic resource\] ([PDF](http://purl.access.gpo.gov/GPO/LPS35300)){{< sup "#" >}}

 Rabi, J. A., and N. C. Da Silva.
 "Radon Exhalation from Phosphogypsum Building Boards: Symmetry Constraints, Impermeable Boundary Conditions and Numerical Simulation of a Test Case." _Journal of Environmental Radioactivity_ 86, no. 2 (2006): 164-175.